nikhil-kumar2712/Lung-Cancer-Prediction/README.md

 ## Checkpoints

 Two checkpoints were saved during the training process.
 These checkpoints can be used to resume training or to evaluate the model on new data.

-## Credit

-This notebook was created by the Lovelace team,, for the AI_NIGHT_CHALLENGE competition.